Course overviewPhotography Level 3 City of Bristol College

 This course is still in its planning phase; course details - including fee information - are subject to change.
 In June, course details will be finalised and enrolment will open.

 You will need to have a passion for photography and image production.

 This course is for people who are excited about learning, experimenting and developing their photography skills.
-You will have the opportunity to work independently on practical project.
+You will have the opportunity to work independently on practical projects.

 What you'll learn

-This course consists of eight units which will focus on visual recording skills, exploration of materials, techniques and processes as well as generating ideas and concepts.
+This course consists of a variety of creative projects, which will focus on visual recording skills, exploration of materials, techniques and processes as well as generating ideas and concepts.

 Course entry requirements

 We will invite you to a course information meeting event where you will receive information, advice, and guidance about the course you have applied for.
 This will be an opportunity for you to gain valuable information about the course and give you the opportunity to ask any questions you may have.

 You will provide a copy of your last school report and / or a reference from an employer or relevant professional other this will include attendance.
 This is to ensure we can support to be able to achieve well on the course.
 Applicants with 85% or below attendance will have been deemed not to have met this criteria.